-- 54. The majority of candidates for a PhD, EngD, EdD, MSc or MLitt are admitted on a probationary basis.
+54. The majority of candidates for a PhD, EngD, EdD, MSc or MLitt are admitted on a probationary basis.
 You may be registered in the first instance for a Certificate of Postgraduate Studies (CPGS), or a master's degree, or may not be registered for any qualification.
-At the end of your first year (or second year for a part-time student or where the Board of Graduate Studies has approved a different time-frame), a formal progress examination will take place to determine whether or not you should be registered as a candidate for the degree (that is permitted to continue). - 55.
-If you have been registered for a qualification in the first instance, your performance in the examination for this qualification may form part of the registration examination for the PhD, EngD, EdD, MSc or MLitt, but a pass in the examination for the qualification concerned will not in itself be sufficient to guarantee registration for the higher degree. - 56.
-If you have not been registered for any qualification in your first year, a formal registration examination (sometimes termed a progress examination) will be carried out.
+At the end of your first year (or second year for a part-time student or where the Board of Graduate Studies has approved a different time-frame), a formal progress examination will take place to determine whether or not you should be registered as a candidate for the degree (that is permitted to continue).

+55. If you have been registered for a qualification in the first instance, your performance in the examination for this qualification may form part of the registration examination for the PhD, EngD, EdD, MSc or MLitt, but a pass in the examination for the qualification concerned will not in itself be sufficient to guarantee registration for the higher degree.

+56. If you have not been registered for any qualification in your first year, a formal registration examination (sometimes termed a progress examination) will be carried out.
 This normally takes the form of a piece of written work, which sets out work in progress and includes your proposal for further research, and may include a viva.
 Your Degree Committee may use a different form of examination, which will have been approved by the Board of Graduate Studies.
 You will be informed of the details of the registration exercise at the start of your course.
 The registration examination will formally be carried out by at least two Assessors, neither of whom is your Principal Supervisor or second Supervisor (if appointed).
-Your Adviser may be an Assessor provided that there is no potential for a conflict of interests. - 57.
-If you are part of a research group, at least one Assessor will be from outside your immediate group.
+Your Adviser may be an Assessor provided that there is no potential for a conflict of interests.

+57. If you are part of a research group, at least one Assessor will be from outside your immediate group.
 A report will be made by the Assessors on the outcome of the progress examination, their recommendation on registration for the degree and any feedback they wish to provide for you and your Supervisor.

-- 58. Your Supervisor will also report on your progress in the light of the Assessors' feedback and make his or her own recommendation on the outcome through a 'registration report'.
+58. Your Supervisor will also report on your progress in the light of the Assessors' feedback and make his or her own recommendation on the outcome through a 'registration report'.
 He or she may be asked to attend a viva, but must not be formally involved in making a decision on whether or not to recommend to the Degree Committee that you continue.
-Your Degree Committee will consider your Assessors' reports together with your Supervisor's recommendation and, on the strength of these, recommend the outcome to the Board of Graduate Studies. - 59.
-The Degree Committee may recommend that you either - a) be registered for the PhD, EngD or EdD degree; or - b) be registered for a lower degree in the first instance with the possibility of further examination with a view to upgrading in due course (e.g. a student seeking a PhD may be registered for the MSc/MLitt or MPhil at this stage); or - c) be allowed to revise and resubmit your registration report after a defined period (normally not more than one year) for a second progress examination; or - d) be removed permanently from the Register of Graduate Students and not be permitted to continue with your study.
+Your Degree Committee will consider your Assessors' reports together with your Supervisor's recommendation and, on the strength of these, recommend the outcome to the Board of Graduate Studies.

+59. The Degree Committee may recommend that you either

+a) be registered for the PhD, EngD or EdD degree; or

+b) be registered for a lower degree (e.g. a student seeking a PhD may be registered for the MSc/MLitt or MPhil at this stage) and/or be offered a further assessment for the purposes of reviewing your status.
+If offered, this assessment will be completed before the submission of your thesis for examination for the lower degree or certificate or c) be allowed to revise and resubmit your registration report after a defined period (normally not more than one year) for a second progress examination; or d) be removed permanently from the Register of Graduate Students and not be permitted to continue with your study.